-Claim - A request for precertification or prior approval of a covered service or for the payment or reimbursement of the charges or costs associated with a covered service.
+Claim - A request for precertification, preauthorization or prior approval of a covered service or for the payment or reimbursement of the charges or costs associated with a covered service.

 Claims include:

-• Pre-Service Claim - A request for precertification or prior approval of a covered service which under the terms of your coverage must be approved before you receive the covered service.
+• Pre-Service Claim - A request for precertification, preauthorization or prior approval of a covered service which under the terms of your coverage must be approved before you receive the covered service.

-- Urgent Care Claim A pre-service claim which, if decided within the time periods established for making non-urgent care pre-service claim decisions, could seriously jeopardize your life, health or ability to regain maximum function or, in the opinion of a physician with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the service. - Post-Service Claim A request for payment or reimbursement of the charges or costs associated with a covered service that you have received.
+- Urgent Care Claim A pre-service claim which, if decided within the time periods established for making non-urgent care pre-service claim decisions, could seriously jeopardize your life, health or ability to regain maximum function or, in the opinion of a physician with knowledge of your medical condition, would subject you to severe pain that cannot be adequately managed without the service.
+Whether a request involves an urgent care claim will be determined by your attending physician or provider: - Post-Service Claim A request for payment or reimbursement of the charges or costs associated with a covered service that you have received.